yonghah/esri2sf/README.md

 Use
 [remotes](https://cran.r-project.org/web/packages/remotes/index.html) to
 install this package.
-This package has dependency on dplyr, sf, httr, jsonlite, rstudioapi, DBI, RSQLite, crayon.
+This package has dependencies on dplyr, sf, httr, jsonlite, rstudioapi, DBI, RSQLite, crayon and rmarkdown, knitr, and pbapply are suggested.

     library(remotes)
     install_github("yonghah/esri2sf")